jmq2134/Bamazon/README.md

 ## Built With

--Node JS
+- Node JS
--Inquirer to handle prompts
+- Inquirer to handle prompts
--MySQL to store data
+- MySQL to store data

 ## Authors